econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Lowest ASK/SELL @ 2000 ticks/lot, 1000 lots
 ```

 Limit orders behave as expected: some of the user's market account funds are "locked up" in what's called a limit order, as opposed to a market order.
 Limit orders make an asset available for purchase at a given price.
 When a market order comes along and pays the price of a limit order, this is called a "fill" event.
 We're about to witness such a fill event in the coming steps.

 #### Step #4: Set-up the Account "B"

 ```
-Press enter to set-up and Account B with funds.
+Press enter to set-up an Account B with funds.
 New market account after deposit:
   * tETH: 0 -> 10.0
   * tUSDC: 0 -> 10000.0